HarshRatel/Interpreter/README.md

     Extend the interpreter to handle arithmetic expressions containing parentheses so that your interpreter could evaluate deeply nested arithmetic expressions like: 7 + 3 * (10 / (12 / (3 + 1) - 1))

-http://www.jayconrod.com/posts/39/
+PART 6
+    *DONE* Write your own version of the interpreter of arithmetic expressions as described in this article.
+Remember: repetition is the mother of all learning. http://www.jayconrod.com/posts/39/